All posts

 4. No Execution Boundaries

 Agents can run indefinitely, make recursive calls, or spawn sub-agents.
-Without boundaries, a simple request can turn into an expensive, potentially dangerous cascade.
+Without boundaries, a simple request turns into an expensive, potentially dangerous cascade.

 Bad configuration: